Class Attendance Policy

 Class attendance is an integral part of the learning process, and each student is expected to attend all classes for which he or she is registered.
 Class attendance prior to the 10% point (census date) of the class is required.
 Seated, internet, and hybrid classes may have different requirements for satisfying census date attendance.

 - Students must attend at least one class or log into an online class by the census date (10 percent point) and submit an academic activity.
-If not, the student will be dropped from the course.
+If not, the student will be marked as No Show (NS) in WebAttendance for the course.

 - Absences do not relieve the student of responsibility for meeting the requirements of the class.